 - the 85% blue blockers expectedly let through more blue light from 400 – 550nm

-Buy T’aime blue light blocking glasses from their online store.
+Buy T’aime blue light blocking glasses on Amazon (commission link).

 after contacting T’aime to obtain their spectral transmission data, they offered to send their Dinodon blue light filter glasses which block 97% of blue light.
 See their review here.